towynlin/jruby.github.com/www/security.markdown

 ## Known vulnerabilities

+### December 27, 2011 -- JRuby 1.6.5.1

+Recommended upgrade.
+Potential for DOS attacks with specially crafted large hash/parameter lists.
+See [the announcement for details][jruby1651].

 ### April 26, 2010 -- JRuby 1.4.1

 Recommended upgrade.
 Potential for XSS attacks on prior versions of